Federal Public Service Loan Forgiveness Program (FPSLF)

 Be sure your payments are qualifying payments.
-Only payments made on the Income Based, Income Contingent, the new Pay As You Earn or the Standard (ten year) Repayment Plans will count toward FPSLF.
+Only payments made on the Income Based, Income Contingent, Pay As You Earn Revised Pay As You Earn or the Standard (ten year) Repayment Plans will count toward FPSLF.

 Do not choose the Extended or Graduated repayment options, as payments under these plans will not count.
-Under the Federal Direct Consolidation Loan Program, repayment over a term of more than ten years is sometimes referred to as "standard" repayment.
-Don't be fooled.
 Check to be sure the payments under the payment plan you select qualify for FPSLF.